mrguillo/Bamazon/README.md

 - Javascript
 - [MySQL](https://www.mysql.com/)
 - [inquirer](https://www.npmjs.com/package/inquirer)
+- dotenv

-## Features
+## Main Features
 _Inquirer_.js strives to be an easily embeddable and beautiful command line interface for _Node_.js
-- Customers may purchase products from the available products in the MySQL database.
+- bamazon Customers - Users can purchase products from an available products table in the MySQL database.
-- Managers can reorder  inventory and new products to the databse.
+- bamazon Managers - Users can reorder inventory and create new products to the databse.
-- Supervisors have the ability to view profit data by department and add new departments.
+-  bamazon Supervisors - Users can view profit data by department and add new departments.
-- Console table organizes product, inventory, and department data in a concise manner within the CLI.
-- User input validation is present to ensure that customers cannot purchase more inventory than Bamazon has in stock, managers don't add products with no inventory, and supervisors cannot add departments that already exist.

-## Installation
+## Setup
 - Install [Node js](https://nodejs.org/en/)
 - Clone the Bamazon repository to your machine
 - Open CLI, navigate to the cloned repository, and run the following to install the npm package dependencies